Home >> FAQ

 Is there a shipwreck viewing during these tours?

-To view the shipwrecks from above Big Tub Harbour you will need to join the glass bottom boat tours with either Blue Heron Cruises or Bruce Anchor Cruises.
-To Scuba Dive or go on a snorkel tour you will need to book with Divers Den.
+To view the shipwrecks of the Sweepstakes and the City of Grand Rapids in Big Tub Harbour you will need to join the glass bottom boat tours with either Blue Heron Cruises or Bruce Anchor Cruises.

 Are we going to see Flowerpot Island & geological formations?